jeromemayaud/Plotting-Data-Onto-Google-Maps-in-R/README.md

 MakingHexagonalMaps.R --> Creates a grid of hexagonal cells that cover your study area.

+IntersectHexagonMapsWithCensus.R --> Combines census data with the hexagon grid.
+Standalone script that does not require output from another file.

 IntersectHexagonMapsWithAccessibility.R --> Combines data (in this case, the accessibility of each grid cell to specific facilities in the study area) with the hexagon grid.
 Requires output from MakingHexagonalMaps.R file.

 IntersectHexagonMapsWithBMUs.R --> Combines data (in this case, the BMU (best matching unit) and/or PC (principal component) of each grid cell) with the hexagon grid.
 Requires output from MakingHexagonalMaps.R file.